transcom/mymove/docs/how-to/create-or-disable-users.md

      );
 ```

-Writing this migration by hand can become tedious if there are many office users to add.
+Writing this migration by hand can become tedious if there are multiple office users to add.
 In such cases, if the data can be provided in or
 reformatted as a csv file matching the format below

 ```markdown